 The summer season is quickly approaching, and for many of us that means our children will be home from school.
 While most people probably don’t think about making a summer plan (after all, the summer season is about taking a break from our normal routine), you don’t want to get to the third day of summer vacation with a kiddo complaining of boredom and not be prepared.
 Red Apple Reading has a 5 item list that will ensure you and your kiddos are ready for a successful summer season.

 We all know how nice it is to have a space of our own – even if it is a small corner of a room.
-My husband remembers creating a space in the back of his closet as a little boy where he could go and be alone.
-He even brought a lamp into his nook so he could read books!
 Kids need quiet time alone just like us adults.
 It’s important for children to have a space where they can reflect, daydream, rest, and of course, read!
 Perhaps you would like to create a special place for your little one, but don’t know where to begin.
 Look no further – Red Apple Reading has 4 sure-fire characteristics of a perfect reading nook for your child!

 Hopefully your child’s school invests plenty of time and energy into classroom reading.
 Since the ability to read impacts a student’s future success in other subjects, reading should be a major emphasis (especially in the elementary school years) in the classroom.
 A focus on reading should not end with the school day though.
 It’s our responsibility as parents to encourage and assist reading at home as well.
 With this in mind, Red Apple Reading has 10 quick tips to help parents facilitate reading time at home.